cashmusic/platform/interfaces/admin/components/text/en/help/gettingstarted.md

 First and foremost, look at the main menu and you'll see five main categories:

- - **Main page:** This is where you'll set up and manage your campaigns and their corresponding elements  as well as keep track of how they're doing.
+ - **Main page:** This is where you'll set up and manage your campaigns and their corresponding elements.
+You can also publish and edit your quick one page site here, get an embed code for any element you've set up, and organize all your projects.

  - **Assets:** Files, releases, and playlists.
 Basically anything you'll work on or use for fulfillment somewhere else in the platform.